Improve Your F&I Sales with Menu Presentations

 Straub Automotive Group has found that menu selling positions their F&I managers as problem-solvers for their customers, which is a far cry from the hard-sell approach.
 And it’s been effective, with their stores reaching 80% penetration for sales of vehicle service contracts.

 In today’s online, self-service world, customers expect new ways to handle their automotive purchases.
-In this case, technology paves the way for positive interactions with the F&I manager that make finishing the sale faster and more satisfactory for the car buyer.
+In this case, digital solutions pave the way for positive interactions with the F&I manager that make finishing the sale faster and more satisfactory for the car buyer.

 Dealertrack F&I offers a seamless connection with Darwin Automotive to provide dealerships with an enhanced F&I Menu process that eliminates data re-entry and creates a more efficient contracting workflow.
 Learn more and request a demo.